hannobraun/playground/2025-08-02_language-design/README.md

 ## Roadmap

-Once the design is a bit more solid, the goal of this section is to extract a the first few minimal steps, that I can start with.
+Once the design is a bit more solid, the goal of this section is to extract the first few minimal steps, that I can start with.

 ## Reference